diablodude/AutoEnch/README.md

 # AutoEnch

-This is a little script that can ench other bots on start of a game, similar to Scripts.BattleOrders.
+This is a little script that can ench other bots on start of a game, based on Scripts.BattleOrders.
 Could be helpful starting new chars, make sure every character has Act1 Cata Waypoint.

 # INSTALLATION